Updated March 18, 2026

 €107

-All De Lijn buses and trams serving Bruges and the surrounding area.
+All De Lijn buses and trams serving Bruges and the surrounding area, including routes to Zeebrugge, Ostend, and Knokke.

 How to avoid

-Buy your ticket before boarding or use the De Lijn app.
+Buy your ticket before boarding at machines, kiosks, or via the De Lijn app.
 Always validate your ticket when boarding.
+A day pass is good value if making multiple trips.

 Behavior